2007 July 25

 This technique can be viewed in this video of a deer leaping over a motorcyclist.
 I do not know the motorcyclist or deer involved. http://www.youtube.com/watch?v=IvCOiFcWNHE Leaving the city of Logan on US 89, I enter into Logan Canyon.
 US89 through Logan Canyon is about 25 miles of great twisty roads with great little jewels to see along the way.The road runs along the Logan River.
 This is Ricks Spring.
 For years it was thought to be a spring and people would drink and collect the water coming up out of the mountain in the cave.
 But then people started getting sick.
 Turns out this is NOT a spring after all, but a part of the Logan River that runs underground then surfaces here.
 There are now signs warning people not to drink the water...it contains e.coli.Just goes to prove that you can't tell if water is safe by looking.
 The water looks clear and refreshing, but watch out!Leaving the deep narrow cuts of the canyon and entering a valley area before reaching Garden City, Utah.Bear Lake Summit offers scenic views from a visitor center as you drive down into Garden City toward Bear Lake.UT30 runs along Bear Lake outside Garden City.
 A guy that happened to be from San Antonio offered to take this photo for me.
 Riding along UT30, I found an open gap gate in the Sage Creek Junction area, but I didn't venture to far down the dirt road.
 The sage part of the name is very appropriate.

 Leaving Utah behind.The road named UT30 turns to WY89 when it crosses the state line into Wyoming.
-Have I mentioned that the roads out this way don't overwhelm you with too many signs with route options?
+Have I mentioned that the roads out this way don't overwhelm you with too many signs offering route options?
 Here's the most complicated sign for this section of about 100 miles.

 This is an example of other common signs I've been seeing.
 I've been criss-crossing the Oregon and California Trails and here is the point where all three of us intersect.Fossil Butte NM.
 This area is rich with fossils left behind when the area was full of aquatic life and other animals that lived around the huge lake that used to fill this basin.
 There it is...Fossil Butte itself.
 A view of another Butte of lesser fame as I ride along US30 heading east across Wyoming.US30 shares pavement with I80 through most of Wyoming.
 And today, this is what you see if you're eastbound on that stretch of pavement.
 I do not have much experience at looking across this kind of distance to guess at how far away that storm really is, but it's close enough that I can see the frequent lightening flashes filling the dark blue sky.
 I am a bit concerned.
 My guess is that this is a better than average storm that you wouldn't want to ride into, but I don't see many options for shelter along here either.
-My plan is to keep riding closer and hope that I reach my turnoff where my route turns south before I reach the storm.
+So my plan is to keep riding closer and hope that I reach my turnoff where my route turns south before I reach the storm.
 Question is: Is that storm closer than my turn which is in about 40-50 miles.
 Out here in the flat open it's amazing how far you can see into the distance.
 My turn came first -- WY789.
 So now I am traveling south along side this storm.
 Now the question is: What direction and how fast is that storm traveling?
 I take time out from my storm watching and distance calculations long enough to snap a quick photo of the Continental Divide sign.
 I've crossed it a few times, but this is the first time I had a descent opportunity to get a photo.

 I tend to be a multi-tasker, but that storm watching had me so busy that I forgot to double check my fuel levels and about the time I took the photo of the Continental Divide sign, I had to flip over to my reserve tank and I don't have any idea how far away I am from a gas station.
 I was thinking that I would gas up as I turned off the Interstate onto the state highway, but that was a lonely looking intersection with only a closed down firework stand and an adult entertainment establishment.
 I was so glad to be turning before I hit the storm that it didn't register that I may have a fuel issue to deal with.
 So now I am about 20 miles (at least) from the last gas station I might have passed.
 I hate to back track and besides that might be all the time needed for that storm to catch up to me.
 What to do?
 I slow my speed and keep going, but it's not looking good.
 I run a "find fuel" with Jill and she comes up with the closest option being over 75 miles away if I keep to my current route.
 Boy, I don't want to turn around!